 NOTE: I would suggest that if you do order from Stitch Fix to please check your garments before keeping them!
 I almost didn’t notice the hole on the back of the henley, and if I had kept it that would have been mega disappointing.

 Have you signed up for Stitch Fix?
 What did you think of the experience?
-If not, what’s your favorite item of clothing you’ve purchased recently?
-Look forward to reading about it in the comments.
+I look forward to hearing about it in the comments!